hjdhjd/homebridge-unifi-protect/README.md

 - **[Full UniFi Protect G4 Doorbell support.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md).** This plugin provides complete support for [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
 We support all the features of the doorbell including - doorbell rings, two-way audio, and the use of the onboard LCD screen for messages.
 Two-way audio has caveats you should be aware of.

 - **[Two-way audio support](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md#doorbell-twoway) for all UniFi Protect cameras that support it**.
-In addition to [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell), the [UniFi Protect G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro) provides two-way audio capabilities, and that functionality is available to you in HomeKit.
+Some Protect devices that support two-way audio capabilities include [UniFi Protect G4 Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell), the [UniFi Protect G3 Micro](https://store.ui.com/collections/unifi-protect/products/unifi-video-g3-micro), and more.
+If the Protect device supports two-way audio, that functionality is available to you in HomeKit.

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.